Gaussian approximation for penalized Wasserstein barycenters: Statistical learning theory

+The last equation clarifies the ``strange'' structure of the projection matrix $\breve{D}^2 $.
+It makes parameter $u$ independent on the other part of $\theta$.
+Define a local region around point $\thetas$

-Now we write down three conditions on the Likelihood derivatives essential for the deviations of $\opttheta$.
-The first and second conditions holds in the local region $\Omega(\rr)$.
-The third condition is required to make expansion of local statements to the whole parameter space $\R^{\infty}$.
-Further we will show that from these conditions also follows deviation bounds of the parameter $\widehat{u}$ or in other words from deviations bound of $\opttheta$ follows bound of $\widehat{u}$.
+Now we will write down three conditions on the Likelihood derivatives which are essential for the deviations of $\opttheta$.
+The first and second conditions should be satisfied in the local region $\Omega(\rr)$.
+The third condition is required to make expansion of the previous two conditions to the whole parameter space $\R^{\infty}$.
+Further we will show that these conditions are also sufficient for deviation bounds of the parameter $u$, namely from deviations bound of $\opttheta$ follows analogical bound for $u$.

-\textbf{Assumption 1:} In the region $\Omega(\rr)$ \begin{EQA} \normp{ - D^{-1} \{ \nabla \E L(\theta) - \nabla \E L(\thetas) \} - D (\theta - \thetas) } & \leq & \delta(\rr) \rr \end{EQA} \textbf{Assumption 2:} In the region $\Omega(\rr)$ with probability $\hiprobt$ \begin{EQA} \sup_{\theta \in \Omega(\rr)} \normp{ D^{-1} \{ \nabla \zeta (\theta) - \nabla \zeta (\thetas) \} } & \leq & \zz(t) \rr \end{EQA} \textbf{Assumption 3:} The Likelihood function is convex $(-\nabla^2 L(v) \geq 0)$ or the expectation of Likelihood function is upper-bounded by a strongly convex function $(\E L(\vs) - \E L(v) \geq b \rr_v^2$).
+\textbf{Assumption 1:} In the region $\Omega(\rr)$ \begin{EQA} \normp{ - D^{-1} \{ \nabla \E L(\theta) - \nabla \E L(\thetas) \} - D (\theta - \thetas) } & \leq & \delta(\rr) \rr \end{EQA} \textbf{Assumption 2:} In the region $\Omega(\rr)$ with probability $\hiprobt$ \begin{EQA} \sup_{\theta \in \Omega(\rr)} \normp{ D^{-1} \{ \nabla \zeta (\theta) - \nabla \zeta (\thetas) \} } & \leq & \zz(t) \rr \end{EQA} \textbf{Assumption 3:} The Likelihood function is convex $(-\nabla^2 L(\theta) \geq 0)$ or the expectation of Likelihood function is upper-bounded by a strongly convex function $(\exists b > 0: \, \E L(\thetas) - \E L(\theta) \geq b \| D (\theta - \thetas) \|^2$).

 Use notation